Quality of Life Issues: Cancer Treatment in the Companion Animal

 What is quality of life?

 The goal of cancer treatment in the veterinary patient is to prolong good quality of life for as long as possible.
-Quantity of life is meaningless without quality.
+The quantity of life is meaningless without quality.
 Because quality issues are vague and changeable, it is easy to focus instead on quantity because that is a specific, well-defined goal.
 It is important to keep these two factors in balance.
+Quality of life can be defined as "what makes life worth living."

 Objective vs. Subjective